 If the judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), then the judge will issue an order affirming the license suspension action and will transmit the order to the Georgia Department of Driver Services, who will then impose the license suspension.
-Again, because the burden on the Fulton DUI officer is so low to meet in these license suspension hearings, there is a good possibility that your license may be suspended, but we still may be able to gain an advantage in the criminal case based on testimony from the license suspension hearing.
-If the judge committed an error in ruling, the decision can be appealed.
-Also, if your Fulton DUI charge is reduced, dismissed, or you are found not guilty, the suspension is lifted and deleted off your driver’s history as a matter of law.
+Again, because the burden on the Fulton DUI officer is so low to meet in these license suspension hearings, there is a good possibility that your license may be suspended.
+However, our Fulton County DUI lawyers still may be able to gain an advantage in the criminal case based on testimony from the license suspension hearing.
+If the judge committed an error in the ruling, the decision can be appealed.
+Also, if your Fulton DUI charge is reduced, or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law.

 Can I handle the license suspension hearing myself in my Fulton DUI case?